 Fine Dining at BlueFin | Portland Harbor Hotel

-On the night of our arrival, we enjoyed fine dining at BlueFin Restaurant.
+On the night of our arrival, I enjoyed fine dining at BlueFin Restaurant.
 This was a great option since travel days can be tiring and the restaurant is first-rate.
 Even though our trip from Boston was only about a 2-hour drive, it was a welcome option to enjoy dining at the hotel.

 It was a great decision, because our appetizers, drinks, entrees, and the service were outstanding.